plone/volto/docs/source/user-manual/index.md

 # User Manual

-This is the end-User documentation for Plone 6 Volto frontend.
-You can also directly navigate to the document of the relevant context from Volto frontend by clicking the help `(?)` icon.
+This is the user manual for Volto, the Plone 6 frontend.

 ```{toctree}
 :maxdepth: 1